 - The test data delivers results in the form of a stress-strain diagram that displays among other things, the elastic limit, the proportionality limit, the yield point and, in some cases, the compressive strength.

 Compression tests examine the safety, durability, and integrity of materials and components.
-Common applications include plastics, ceramics, fiber-reinforced composites, and metals.
-These types of tests are often performed on components and finished products such as foam, tubes, water bottles, mattresses, automotive parts, cardboard, medical implants, and more.
+Common applications include plastics, ceramics, fiber-reinforced composites, metals and concrete.
+These types of tests are often performed on components and finished products such as foam, tubes, water bottles, mattresses, springs, automotive parts, cardboard, medical implants, and more.

 - ASTM D3574-17: Standard Compression Test Methods for Flexible Cellular Materials – Slab, Bonded, and Molded Urethane Foams

 - ASTM D3846-08 (2015): In-Plane Shear Strength of Reinforced Plastics

 - ASTM D575-91 (2018): Compression Test on Rubber: Method A Rubber Properties in Compression

 - ASTM F1306-21: Standard Test Method for Slow Rate Penetration Resistance of Flexible Barrier Films and Laminates

 - ISO 7886-1:2017: Sterile hypodermic syringes for single use – Part 1: Syringes for manual use

 - ISO 844:2014: Rigid cellular plastics – Determination of the compression properties

 There are other company-specific standards for compression testing such as Boeing BSS 7260c and Airbus AITM 1-0010 issue 3 that are also commonly used for compression testing in the aerospace industry.

 - Lighter compression platens are used for compression tests up to a maximum load of 20 kN and heavier compression platens are best suited for tests up to 250 kN.
 ZwickRoell offers various types of compression platens, including round and square platens, as well as scored and smooth platens.

 Compression tests are used to determine material behavior under uniformly increasing compressive loading.
-The compression specimen is compressed until break, until crack, or up to a specified compression value.
+The specimen is compressed until break, until crack, or up to a specified compression value.

 The compression tools used are in direct contact with the materials to be tested.
 Therefore, they have to be precisely aligned and adapted to the respective applications and requirements.
-A wide variety of tools are available for all types of tests.
-These compression tools can be customized to the specific application according to the respective requirements.
+A wide range of compression test equipment is available for all types of tests.
+It is very important to know the specimen dimensions and the maximum forces to be expected for the test.
+Whether you use test dies, compression platens or a complete compression test kit, they can be individually adapted to the specific application according to the respective requirements.